-TABLE IX ANALYTICAL MODEL OF TRANSMISSION GATE OR PASS TRANSISTOR TREE MULTIPLEXERS [44] NORMALIZED TO 65-nm PROCESS given is for the full integer ALU.
-FPGA adders achieve delay ratios of $15-20\times$ and a low area ratio of around $4.5-7\times$ .
+Fig. 7 plots a comparison of adder delay, with details in Table VIII.
+The Pentium 4 delay is conservative as the delay given is for the full integer ALU.
+FPGA adders achieve delay ratios of $15\text{-}20\times$ and a low area ratio of around 4.5- $7\times$.
 Despite the use of dedicated carry chains on the FPGA, the delay ratios are fairly high because we compare FPGA adders to high-performance custom CMOS adders.
-For high-performance applications, such as in processors, FPGAs offer a little flexibility in trading area for even more performance using a faster circuit-level design.
+For high-performance applications, such as in processors, FPGAs offer little flexibility in trading area for even more performance by using a faster circuit-level design.